Details.

 Closing comments

-Guest curators Jennie Officer (Officer Woods) and Nigel Bertram (NMBW Architecture Studio) - 4.00 pm Event concludes
+Guest curators Jennie Officer (Officer Woods Architects) and Nigel Bertram (NMBW Architecture Studio) - 4.00 pm Event concludes

 Speakers.